abdurahmanzerihun/calculator/README.md

 # calculator
-A simple calculator :
+## A simple calculator project at The Odin Project(TOP) Using JavaScript
+## Core concepts used:
+- Objects
-- to explore DOM
+- DOM and event handling
-- It can function using keyboard to.
+- And in fact, pure html and css